-A Level geography allows you to go into greater depth in some key elements previously studied.
+A Level geography allows students to go into greater depth in some key elements previously studied in both BAC and GCSE Geography.
 It covers both the physical and human environments and the complex interaction of processes that shape our world.
-It will also, importantly, show the applied side of the subject - how human intervention affects the environment and how people adapt and mitigate the effects of processes on their environment.
+It will also, importantly, show the applied side of the subject - How human intervention affects the environment and how people adapt and mitigate the effects of processes on their environment.

-There is plenty of room for discussion and extended research, which will help you become an independent thinker and learner.
-By the time you get to your exams, you will be able to show your understanding of a range of opinions and be able to illustrate your answers with case studies from local, national and international examples.
+There is plenty of room for discussion and extended research, which will help students become an independent thinker and learner.
+By the time the students get to their exams, they will be able to show their understanding of a range of opinions and be able to illustrate their answers with case studies from local, national and international examples.

 Examining board: AQA